cucumber/cucumber-ruby/README.md

 * Ruby 2.2
 * JRuby 9.1

+For Ruby 2.1 support, please lock `cucumber-ruby` to version `3.0.1` in your gemfile.

 ## Code of Conduct

 Everyone interacting in this codebase and issue tracker is expected to follow the Cucumber [code of conduct](https://github.com/cucumber/cucumber/blob/master/CODE_OF_CONDUCT.md).